 Mac demonstrated its commitment to local and sustainable agriculture by signing onto the Real Food Campus Commitment in fall 2012.
-The commitment requires that by 2020, at least 30% of all food purchased by Macalester meets the qualifications for being real.
+The commitment requires that a percentage of all food purchased by Macalester meets the qualifications for being real.
 Real food is food that is local, organic, humane, or fair trade.
 By purchasing more local, organic and humane food, Macalester exercises leadership by modeling ways to support ecological, humane and socially just food systems.

 Real Food Challenge (RFC)